JUST WHEN Saints really needed a performance to galvanise them they got one – but not a much needed win to go with it.

 The attacking areas were also far better.

-In particular the wide positions came in for plenty of stick after the Brentford draw but on this occasion Jacob Mellis was lively while Adam Lallana was on top form.
+In particular the wide positions came in for plenty of stick after the Brentford draw but on this occasion Jacob Mellis was lively while Adam Lallana was

 It’s fair to say that he is one of the Saints squad that seems to thrive against better opposition.